 In addition to installing dissipation systems on all our Puron Advance products, we are also taking the required steps to assess our products' electrical systems and mitigate any potential ignition sources within them.
-Below are examples of the steps we are taking with our products to ensure no ignition source exists.
+Below are examples of the steps we are taking with our outdoor and indoor products to ensure no ignition source exists.